admazzola/super-degen-run/ARCHITECTURE.md

 Gridupdater server will run the mob AI+physics (dont worry about that rn)

 * add a WoW targetting system as opposed to the minecraft system (later -- for dungeons )

+* every tick, server broadcasts array of entities in the phase

+* OPTION: Group players together into phases  (players in a pocket far away are put into a different phase !)